dairycultist/NoMoreWandering/README.md

 ## World

-Literally only one biome, no more variation, no more exploring :3
+Literally only one biome (plains but with trees added), no more variation, no more exploring :3

 surface
 - has wood